 Pierre Mouawad’s career journey from lab technologist to lab director

-After starting as a blood bank technologist, Pierre was promoted to becoming a transfusion safety officer in 2013 and later became a performance improvement manager before his current title of director, all at LHH.
+By 2013, Pierre was promoted to a transfusion safety officer and later became a performance improvement manager before his current title of director, all while at LHH.
 Pierre’s ambition and drive for growth was supported by the health system through leadership training programs at the Center for Learning and Innovation and through mentorships with several leaders and team members.
-In 2017, Pierre was also able to earn his MBA with support from Northwell Health’s tuition reimbursement program.
+And in 2017, Pierre was also able to earn his MBA with support from Northwell Health’s tuition reimbursement program.

 Today as director of operations in Pathology and Laboratory Medicine, Pierre oversees the laboratory services at LHH.
 The laboratory is comprised of 14 areas of specialization within Clinical Pathology, Anatomic Pathology, and Blood Bank.
 Pierre leads a team of 200 plus members including managers, supervisors, technologists, phlebotomists and administrative staff.

-Pierre and the laboratory team recently had the honor of being recognized on a national level.
-This past year, LHH was named Medical Laboratory Observer’s 2020 Lab of the Year.
-“This recognition made my team and I very proud of our excellent strategic outlook, culture and education, training and quality.”
+Last year, Pierre and his team were honored to be recognized on a national level with LHH being named Medical Laboratory Observer’s 2020 Lab of the Year.
+“This recognition made my team and me very proud of our excellent strategic outlook, culture and education, training and quality.”
 Pierre himself has also been recognized by Healthcare Performance Insider for his laboratory leadership throughout the COVID-19 pandemic.